ClodettaV/WA-s-wheatbelt-potential-for-bioenergy-production/README.md

 ```
 Deploy app

-1.In the AWS Console, search for "Elastic Beanstalk".
+1. In the AWS Console, search for "Elastic Beanstalk".
-2.Choose the region closest to you on the top-right e.g. Sydney (ap-southeast-2)
+2. Choose the region closest to you on the top-right e.g. Sydney (ap-southeast-2)
-3.Select "Create Application"
+3. Select "Create Application"
-4.Configure ELB.
+4. Configure ELB.
 Note: Unless specified, leave the settings to default.

    1.Provide the application name
    2.Select Platform: "Python"